Comparison4 min read

 The verdict

-Buy the Toyota Sienna if reliability and resale value are priorities, you want AWD, you drive significant highway mileage where the hybrid efficiency pays off, or you plan to keep the van past 100,000 miles.
+Buy the Toyota Sienna if reliability and resale are priorities, you want AWD, you drive a lot of highway miles where the hybrid pays off, or you plan to keep the van past 100,000 miles.

-Buy the Chrysler Pacifica if you charge at home and can use the PHEV (the federal credit alone may decide this), Stow 'n Go seating is important for cargo flexibility, or the class="relative z-10"30/month lease savings are meaningful to your budget.
+Buy the Chrysler Pacifica if you charge at home and can use the PHEV (the home-charging savings, not a credit, are the case now), Stow 'n Go matters for cargo flexibility, or the class="relative z-10"30/month lease savings move your budget.

-The cleanest framework: if you're buying and keeping it, the Sienna is the safer long-term bet.
-If you're leasing and you charge at home, the Pacifica Hybrid with the federal credit and the lower lease payment is genuinely hard to argue against.
+The cleanest framework: buying to keep it, the Sienna is the safer long-term bet; leasing and charging at home, the Pacifica Hybrid with the lower payment is genuinely hard to argue against.

 From the Buying Guide